Trade Shows That Sell

 Trade Show Tips

-Regarding trade shows.
-This is extremely condensed coaching–but extremely critical:
+Regarding trade shows, this information is extremely condensed coaching–but extremely critical:

 Show demos.
 I typically do not get too far into the product demos on the show floor–people don’t have enough time (unless you have a big stage show and they will sit down to rest your feet (wear soft shoes).
 Those that do tie up all your time and don’t allow you the time you need to hand out promotional flyers, etc. to the passerby’s to get them to fill out the lead sheet.

 Clothing.
 I HIGHLY recommend everyone working at the booth wear an oxford trade show polo shirt for the following reasons:

 - NO suits!
 It is critical that everyone that comes near your booth knows who to talk to.
 Thousands of attendees wear suits, or white shirts–with or without ties.
 As a result, it is often difficult to know who to talk to.
 For example, two people are talking in your both–both have suits.
 Who do you ask?
 One may have a tag, but it is hard to see from the side or behind.
 I have been at a booth trying to figure out who to talk to and have left.
 There is no reason to make it difficult–they should pick the one with the similar colored trade show polo shirt.
 Plus, a suit means nice shoes–you will want soft-soled shoes since trade show days are long!